mara218/Microservice-a/README.md

         ```
      4. Use the base URL `http://localhost:3000` to make API calls.

-3. **Hosted Version** (Optional, if deployed):
-   - If a deployed version is available, the hosted URL will be provided, e.g., `https://your-deployment-url.com`.

 #### **Testing**:
 - Use the test script (`test_microservice.js`) provided in the repository or test the endpoints via Postman.